jsCow/jscow-node-editor/README.md

 ## License

-`jscow-application-environment` is licensed under the GNU GPL.
+`jscow-node-editor` is licensed under the GNU GPL.